-The employee would have to be aware of the cumulative trauma injury before he or she is let go, in order for the employer to be able to claim the post-termination defense.
+The employee would have to be aware of the cumulative injury before he or she is let go, in order for the employer to be able to claim the post-termination defense.

 Example: Carrie works in a restaurant as a chef.
 She started working on Jan.
 1, 2015.
 She has had pain in her hands and elbows for months.
 She does not know the cause.